diana-hep/oamap/README.md

    * Simple extension types, such as strings (`List(uint8)`), nullable/optional (`List(X)`), and pointers (`int64` with a list reference).
    * Use pointers as event lists and database-style indexes: essential for query engine.
    * Integrate with ROOT, zero-copy interpreting internal TBuffer data as PLUR data (requires ROOT updates).

-At the same time, ROOT is being updated to expose TBuffer data as Numpy arrays.
-Also, a distributed query service is in development, which will use PLUR as an execution engine.